lmstaker/Tjasker-Inspired-Solar-Windmill-Pump/README.md

 Raspberry Pi Tjasker system, the program requires `Python 3` or later versions and must have `Tkinter` (generally standard with Python 3 and later versions).

 ## Installation Instructions
-Themed version: Download and install `TTkThemes` at <https://github.com/TkinterEP/ttkthemes/tree/master> following the instructions given there (generally easiest to download and install directly from PyPi) and download `Tjasker_GUI`, run in Idle or any Python shell.
+Themed version: Download and install `TTkThemes` at <https://github.com/TkinterEP/ttkthemes/tree/master> following the instructions given there (generally easiest to download and install directly from PyPi) and download `Tjasker_GUI` and `MCP9808mod5` all in same directory, run in Idle or any Python shell.

 Unthemed version: Download `Tjasker_GUI_Unthemed` (for DC motor), or `Tjasker_GUI_Stepper_Unthemed` (for stepper motor), run in Idle or any Python shell.